 One of his most prestigious projects was completed in 2011, when the Vatican commissioned him to illustrate a new edition of the Roman Pontifical.
 Millefleur Press is his imprint for broadsides and books inspired by the work of 15th century printers.
 He has designed custom bookplates, coloring books, typefaces and fabric patterns.

-Daniel lives near Chicago with his wife Michelle (a classical singer) and their four children.
+Daniel lives near Chicago with his wife Michelle (a classical singer and choir director) and their four children.
 He is currently accepting commissions.